olexiy/y-landscape-design/Hybris cluster in GCE/README.md

-## Step by step creation of the small load Hybris test cluster with B2C Accelerator and system monitoring
+# Step by step creation of the small load Hybris test cluster with B2C Accelerator and system monitoring

-#Setting the goal
+## Setting the goal
-The outcome of this Step-by-Step TODO is going to be a basic Hybris cluster with to simple, B2C Accelerator based, shops ready for a testing or to be used for Hybris demo.
+The outcome of this Step-by-Step TODO is going to be a basic Hybris cluster with the simple, B2C Accelerator based shop, ready for a testing or to be used for Hybris demo.
-The described process is mainly actions steps described in the [Build an SAP Hybris Clustered Landscape](https://www.udemy.com/build-an-sap-hybris-environment/learn/v4/overview) minus Hybris theory and explanations plus my thoughts and tips.
+The described process is mainly the actions steps described in the [Build an SAP Hybris Clustered Landscape](https://www.udemy.com/build-an-sap-hybris-environment/learn/v4/overview) minus Hybris theory and explanations plus my thoughts and tips.
 A nice Hybris landscape analytics based on the concurrent user count could be found here: [SAP HYBRIS – PLATFORM SIZING](https://www.hybhub.com/sap-hybris-platform-sizing/).
-Our implementation is a simplified medium solution with back- and front-hybris-server, SOLR cluster, and MySQL Database but without Load Balancing, Apache and MySQL Cluster.
+Our implementation is a simplified medium solution with back- and front-end hybris-servers, SOLR cluster, and MySQL Database, but without Load Balancing, Apache and MySQL Cluster.
 Deployment recipes for complete solutions from this page could follow later.
-For this course you are going to need SAP Hybris 6.0+ (I am using version 6.6)
+For this course you are going to need SAP Hybris 19.05

-#Landscape
+## Landscape
-+ 2 x Hybris (Fron- and Back-Office)
++ 2 x Hybris (FrontEnd and BackOffice)
 + 2 x Apache Solr (Master & Slave)
 + 1 x MySQL Database